 We don’t need to explain to you how the adorable string of hearts, known to botanists as ceropegia woodii, got its name.
-Not only are its leaves shaped like tiny little hearts, its stems and veins even have a soft pinkish hue.
+Not only are its leaves shaped like tiny little hearts, and sometimes these shapes differ, its stems and veins even have a soft pinkish hue.

 This trailing plant is native to South Africa, Swaziland and Zimbabwe.
 In hotter countries it will happily live outside, but it’s much more suited to indoor life in the UK.
 The stems can grow very long, so put it up as high as you like and watch it try to reach the ground.
 It makes a fantastic hanging plant.